-- The Authority has decided that if there is an increase in the number of vessels entering the Live Wrasse Pot Fishery this will trigger a review of the Permit Conditions for the Live Wrasse Pot Fishery and may lead to further changes to the Potting Permit Conditions, which may include a reduction in the number of pots per vessel. - ➤ The Authority undertakes a regular review of the management of the Live Wrasse Pot Fishery.
-Data collected from fishermen and on-board surveys will inform the review of the Potting Permit Conditions that are used to manage the Live Wrasse Pot Fishery. - Failure to meet all conditions set out in this policy statement may also trigger a review of the Potting Permit Conditions. - ➤ In addition to formal management under the Potting Permit Conditions, the Authority may introduce further voluntary measures to support the management of the Live Wrasse Pot Fishery.
+- ➤ D&S IFCA's Byelaw & Permitting Sub-Committee (B&PSC) have determined that a total of 480 tags (for placement on pots) will be available for commercial vessels to engage in the Live Wrasse Pot Fishery.
+The B&PSC has decided that if there is an increase in the number of vessels entering the Live Wrasse Pot Fishery, this will trigger a review of the Permit Conditions for the Live Wrasse Pot Fishery.
+A review of management may lead to further changes to the Potting Permit Conditions which could include a reduction in the number of pots (tag issue) that can be used per vessel. - ➤ The Authority undertakes a regular review of the management of the Live Wrasse Pot Fishery.
+Data collected from fishermen (when required) and the observer surveys will inform this review which is documented and presented to the D&S IFCA Byelaw and Permitting Sub-Committee for consideration and decision making. - ➤ Failure to meet all conditions set out in this Policy Statement may also trigger a review of the Potting Permit Conditions. - ➤ In addition to formal management under the Potting Permit Conditions, the Authority may introduce further voluntary measures to support the management of the Live Wrasse Pot Fishery.
 Failure to adhere to these voluntary measures may lead to a review of the Potting Permit Conditions.